Jan 23 - A planning application has now been made. Please make your views known by adding a comment on the ECC planning portal using this link

 There are no plans to include a footway as part of the project.

 This project is now due to commence June 2023 - An online meeting between ECC and Finchingfield PC took place in August 2022, click here to read the notes from this meeting.

 Why are we sharing this information with you?

 Finchingfield Bridge is historic, iconic and at the centre of an essential crossroads for the local economy.
-Essex Highways proposed to demolish and rebuild it, closing the route for up to a year.
+Essex Highways propose to demolish and rebuild it, closing the route for up to a year.
 Essex Highways Department now fully accept that a temporary crossing is absolutely necessary if they continue to pursue their protracted programme of works to the bridge.